 Distribute the contents of a cell into adjacent columns

-You can split the contents of one or more cells in a column and distribute those contents as individual parts across other cells in adjacent columns.
-For example, your worksheet contains a column of full names that you want to split into separate first name and last name columns.
+You can split the contents of one or more cells in a column, and then distribute those contents as individual parts across other cells in adjacent columns.
+For example, if your worksheet contains a column of full names, you can split that column into separate first name and last name columns.